What to Bring to Camp

 • (Recommended) Leotard & athletic dance shorts or pants

-• (Recommended) Hair pulled back into either a ponytail or bun
+• (Recommended) Long hair pulled back into either a ponytail or bun

 ... for all Junior Camps

 Underwear and socks must also be included in the Ziploc bag that contains a change of clothes (see above, what to bring every day).
-Please ensure bag and all extra clothing is labeled with your child's name.
+Please ensure bag and all extra clothing is labeled with your child's first and last name.

 Some of our Junior specialty camps have additional equipment requirements: